 Form E – Oral Defense is completed at this time.

 When the oral defense is passed, students undergo manuscript preparation, formerly copyediting.
-To initiate the process, the department manager or Dissertation Designee must submit the Dissertation Processing Tracking Form.
+To initiate the process, the Department Manager or academic department representative must submit the Manuscript Preparation Tracking Form through Maxient.
 Before transitioning to the manuscript preparation phase, students and the department must ensure the manuscript fulfills all committee required components and revisions.
-Once the department has submitted the Dissertation Processing Tracking Form to Dissertation Processing (email@example.com), Dissertation Processing will notify students to proceed with manuscript processing.
-Department managers and designees do not submit the thesis/dissertation for students.
+Once the tracking form is received, a student is notified via The Chicago School email within 24-48 hours by the Manuscript Preparation Office through Maxient to submit their document to ProQuest.

-Before final submission, it is students' responsibility to ensure the manuscript is ready for publishing and adheres to the TCSPP Style and Format Manual.
+Before final submission, it is the student’s responsibility to ensure the manuscript is ready for publishing and adheres to the The Chicago School Style and Format Manual.
 Students must remain continuously enrolled in their degree program to complete manuscript preparation.
 The Manuscript Preparation Institutional policy can be found in the policy section of the student handbook.
 Additional resources and guides for preparing the manuscript:

 Students must upload the document in full text on the

 ProQuest website.
 Dissertations and theses are also viewable through the ProQuest website.

-Manuscript Preparation Electronic Submission Process:
+Manuscript Preparation Submission Process:

 As a condition of submitting the dissertation or thesis, all students must select a publication agreement with ProQuest.
 Students may choose Traditional Publishing or Open Access Publishing.
 Traditional Publishing allows the dissertation or thesis to be available to the public for purchase, and students receive royalties from the profits.
 Open Access Publishing allows the work to be fully viewed and accessible through PQDT Open, ProQuest's subscription database, and major search engines, if applicable.
 However, if you choose Open Access, there is a fee.

 If there are any questions regarding the publishing process, please contact [email protected] or

-Ericka Sanders at 312-379-1611.
+Ericka Sanders at 312-410-8953.

 For more information, please contact:

-The National Center for Teaching and Learning
+Ericka Sanders, MA Manager, Manuscript Preparation Office The National Center for Teaching and Learning